lucia2007/tennis_buddies/README.md

 8. Install requirements to get the project to work by typing in this command:
    `pip3 install -r requirements.txt`
    This command downloads and installs all the required dependencies as found in `requirements.txt file`.
 9. Set up environment file (`env.py`) so that the project knows what variables are needed to make it work.
-Add the following code to your file.
+For retrieving the Cloudinary API key and the ElepahtnSQL url, please follow the steps in the subsequent sections.
+Then add the following code to your file.

 `import os`